Mateo-Wallace/rpg-dice-js/RollFunction.md

 icon: code
 ---

-# :icon-code: roll()
+# :icon-code: roll() function

 The `roll()` function is a rpg dice roller that allows for various user inputs and responds with an object of data.
-For basic usage instructions of `roll` check out [Use the roll function](./overview/#use-the-roll-function).
+For basic usage instructions of `roll` check out [Use the Roll function](./overview/#use-the-roll-function).

 ## Calling the roll() function